BunkerInnovations/duco-3ds/README.md

 A: *Not yet*
 # Credits
 1. Thanks for the people who added the 3ds.py application: https://github.com/vbe0201/3DS.py
-2. Thanks to <a href="https://github.com/hgecode">@hgecode</a> for inducing braincancer in the help process of debugging this dumpster!
+2. Thanks to <a href="https://github.com/hgecode">@hgecode</a> for giving us the Support of debugging and writing this!
 3. Thanks to <a href="https://github.com/revoxhere">@revox</a> for giving us a modified example for the Miner on the 3DS!
 4. Thanks to <a href="https://github.com/revoxhere/duino-coin">The whole Duino-Coin Project</a>